-As noted above, in May 2020, we entered into a strategic supply agreement (the "EU Agreement") with a company incorporated in Denmark (the "EU Partner").
+In May 2020, we entered into a strategic supply agreement (the "EU Agreement") with a company incorporated in Denmark (the "EU Partner").
 According to the agreement, the EU Partner will supply an aggregate of 11,700 kilograms of quality EU-GMP-standard medical cannabis products to us for a period of 3 years.
 The EU Agreement provides that the EU Partner, who is the owner of an advanced cultivation and manufacturing facility in Denmark that is approved by the EU-GMP-standard and holds all the licenses and permits required for cultivating, manufacturing, distributing and marketing the products sold to us.
 The EU Partner will be responsible for the entire cultivation and production process and for the logistical process of transporting and packaging the sold products according to our requirements.
 We will be responsible for marketing and distribution efforts through our own efforts and through our distribution partnerships in the EU.
 The EU Partner will be entitled to a share of the profits from sales of the products distributed through our distribution network.
-This facility is operational and as of the date of this registration statement, we are in the process of finalizing licenses to import our products from Denmark into Germany pursuant to the EU Agreement.
-Notwithstanding the importing and exporting of the products, the sale of the products pursuant to the EU Agreement has not commenced as of the date of this registration statement and this activity does not have a material impact on our finances.
-During 2020, the Company completed the registration process for several products cultivated through the Company's partnership in Denmark, which products are now registered in Germany under the Federal Institute for Drugs and Medical Devices (BfArM) and are authorized for sale in Germany.
-The first sales of the Company's branded products in the German market are forecasted for the fourth quarter of 2021.
-The company plans to eventually obtain essential regulatory licenses in order to be able to buy,
+This facility is operational and as of the date of this Annual Report, we are in the process of finalizing licenses to import our products from Denmark into Germany pursuant to the EU Agreement.
+Notwithstanding the importing and exporting of the products, the sale of the products pursuant to the EU Agreement has not commenced as of the date of this Annual Report and this activity does not have a material impact on our finances.
+During 2021, the Company completed the registration process for several products cultivated through the Company's partnership in Denmark, which products are now registered in Germany under the Federal Institute for Drugs and Medical Devices (BfArM) and are authorized for sale in Germany.